 While the photon 'carries' charge, and therefore mediates the electromagnetic force, the Z and W bosons are said to carry a property known as 'weak isospin'.
 W bosons mediate the weak force when particles with charge are involved, and Z bosons mediate the weak force when neutral particles are involved.

 Video 20.
-Weak Nuclear Force and Standard Model of particle physics by Physics Videos by Eugene Khutoryansky (2018) Source.
+Source.
 Some decent visualizations of the field lines.

 Parity violation